desmccarter/ladywood/README.md

 ## Introduction

 NEO PageFactory is an extension to the [SeleniumHQ PageFactoy](https://github.com/SeleniumHQ/selenium/wiki/PageFactory) library.
 PageFactory (SeleniumHQ) technically enables testers to implement web / mobile based tests based on the [Page Object Pattern](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).
 In short, each page under test is mapped to an object (java, C#, ... class) with getters and setters of that class representing the *setting* and *getting* (and *clicking* etc) of page elements. **NEO PageFactory** goes one step further and *implements* page classes for you.
+It scans HTML documents and, based on elements found on all pages, generates page class files containing getters and setters etc representing the elements found.

+> The **Page Object Pattern** is a method of representing web pages being tested as a collection of classes/objects individually.
+Each class represents a page and all pages have getter / setter methods representing the elements of that page.
 > To find out more about the Page Object Pattern click [here](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).

-### The Page Object Pattern

-The **Page Object Pattern** is a method of representing web pages (to be tested) as a collection of classes/objects individually.

 #### Page Object Pattern - PageFactory Example